 For any company engaged in negotiations, agreements, pre-M & A due diligence, OEM outsourcing or other activities with a Korean business or individuals that may lead to you disclosing your companies intellectual property, know-how or other proprietary information, always include in your no-competition, non-use, non-circumvention and non-compete agreements a liquidated damages (Penalty Damages) clause.
 Without a Penalty Damages Clause – good luck in proving damages when a breach occurs.

-If the other party refuses to the sign the clause, this is good sign that the party will breach.
+If the other party refuses to sign the clause, this is good sign that the party will breach.
 The clause is of course, only triggered when a breach occurs.
-I recently had a client that was very worried about losing "goodwill."
-Easy solution, blame the "lawyer."
+I, recently, had a client that was very worried about losing “goodwill.”
+Easy solution, blame the “lawyer.”

-For companies that are not engaged in active, continous and substantial business in Korea, the chance of finding evidence of damage, after a breach, is remote -at best.
+For companies that are not engaged in active, continuous and substantial business in Korea, the chance of finding evidence of damage, after a breach, is remote – best.
 The reason stems from proof of market potential in Korea, the fact that the counter-party is in control over the evidence and Korean litigation realities that make it difficult to obtain evidence to satisfy the judge that damages have occurred.
-Often, a breach will be established, but damages are not enough to even justify filing the case unless the plaintiff has a proven Korean trackrecord and rat from the defendant's camp.
+Often, a breach will be established, but damages are not enough to even justify filing the case unless the plaintiff has a proven Korean track record and a rat from the defendant’s camp.

-Don’t forget my other basic recommendations in the posting entitled: Outsourcing: Legal Basics
+Don’t forget my other basic recommendations in the post entitled: Outsourcing: Legal Basics

 1. Request and obtain the company’s business registration number and perform a credit check on the company.
 A basic credit check can be obtained through the Korean Investors Service (http://www.kisrating.com/).